-In accordance with the Board's CPD Determination an audit was conducted on 100 per cent of surveyors who renewed their registration for the reporting period.
-During this process 1,059 registered surveyors were audited for their compliance with 2018/19 CPD year requirements.
+In accordance with the Board's CPD Determination an audit was conducted on 100 percent of surveyors who renewed their registration and supplied evidence of CPD compliance at the time of renewal.
+During this process 1,030 registered surveyors were audited for their compliance with 2020/21 CPD year requirements.
 As a result of the audit: